 In addition to their low cost, STM32 microcontrollers also offer a wide range of peripherals and software development tools.
 This makes them highly flexible and allows for easy customization.
 They also have a low power consumption, which makes them ideal for battery-powered applications.
 Finally, STM32 microcontrollers have a high-speed performance, which makes them suitable for applications that require fast processing.

-The first step is to select the right STM32 microcontroller for your application.
+The first step is to select the right STM32 development board for your application and then connect it to the computer by ST-LINK downloader.
 You should consider factors such as the size, cost, performance, and features.
-Once you have selected the right microcontroller, you need to decide which development board you will use.
 Here we use STM32f051k8u6 as example: